What is Web3.js?

 Blockdaemon

 Blockdaemon is a blockchain infrastructure platform for node management.
 It’s not a direct replacement for Web3.js, but it can complement it by providing reliable and scalable node infrastructure.
+Use Blockdaemon when:- You need to manage multiple nodes.

 - You require a scalable blockchain infrastructure.